Evonne Goolagong Cawley: 1980s

 Goolagong then lost her first matches of all her next three tournaments; pulling out in the final set of the Family Circle Cup to Joanne Russell; losing to Pam Teeguarden at the Dow Classic and at Wimbledon 1982, where she was given a protected seeding of 16th by the All England Club, losing her only match to Zina Garrison.
 For the remainder of the year, Cawley played little, but did win two of her three matches in the Federation Cup.
-Cawley didn't play competitively again until November when she lost in the first round to Sue Barker in Brisbane, but reached her only singles final at Sydney, where after beating world no.3 Andrea Jaeger, she lost in three sets to Navratilova.
+Cawley did not play competitively again until November when she lost in the first round to Sue Barker in Brisbane, but reached her only singles final at Sydney, where after defeating world no.3 Andrea Jaeger, she lost in three sets to Navratilova.
 She followed this with a three-set loss to Candy Reynolds in the last 32 of the Australian Open.
 Despite the lack of play, Cawley ended the year ranked 17th and was given a spot in the WTA season ending championship, where she lost to Pam Shriver.

-In 1983, she failed to reach the quarterfinal of any event and played her last Grand Slam singles match at the French Open, were she lost to Evert in the third round.
+In 1983, she failed to reach the quarterfinal of any event and played her last Grand Slam singles match at the French Open, where she lost to Evert in the third round.
 At the Dow Classic in Edgbaston, she lost in the last 16 to Anne White, before withdrawing from Wimbledon.
 Despite not playing the singles, she partnered Sue Barker in the Wimbledon doubles event, losing in the first round, her last Grand Slam appearance.

 A brief return to competitive play came in 1985, when in May 1985, Goolagong accepted an invitation to compete at the Australian Indoor Championship, played on carpet.
 She lost her only match to another Australian veteran, Amanda Tobin Evans.

 She is the only mother to have won the Wimbledon title since Dorothea Lambert Chambers in 1914.
 Married to Roger Cawley in 1975, she had a daughter in 1977.